Records Of The Secretary

 “Ordinance” means an enactment, adopted by the Board, that applies to the public generally and that implements, applies, or prescribes conduct, imposes a tax, imposes a fee or fine, or assesses a penalty or that otherwise affects the rights of the public concerning the use or operation of the Library.

 The number of Trustees voting "aye," "nay" and "abstain" and the name of Trustees absent are recorded in the minutes and on the ordinance.
 Ordinances passed by the Board shall be numbered consecutively for each fiscal year (ie. 1973/74-1).
 A certified copy of all ordinances adopted by the Board shall be posted for fourteen working days in the Library.
-Ordinances shall be posted or published, if so required, within three days after enactment, and shall be effective on the day and date of such posting and publication.
-The original of each ordinance shall be signed by the President and the Secretary for the meeting during which it was enacted.
+Ordinances shall be posted or published, if so required, within three days after enactment, and shall be effective on the day and date of such posting and publication unless otherwise determined by law.
+The original of each ordinance shall be signed by the President and the Secretary afterthe meeting during which it was enacted.
 The original shall be filed in a fire-proof safe in the Library.
 A certified copy of all ordinances shall be available for inspection at the Reference Desk.
 (75 ILCS 16/1-40)

 “Resolution” means a statement, adopted by the Board that establishes library policy and internal procedures for the governance of the Library.